ketanbhatt/ketanbhatt.com/content/blog/martin-fowler-refactoring-code-review/index.md

 def html_statement(invoice, plays)
   nil
 end

-plays_json = JSON.parse(File.read('./plays.json'))
-invoices_json = JSON.parse(File.read('./invoices.json'))
-result = text_statement(invoices_json.first, plays_json)
-puts result
 ```

 <br>
+I will call the refactoring done at this point.

-I can't help but notice a bad feeling leaving the code at this stage.
-I don't think I am too happy with the changes 😕 There is something more that can be done.
-Let's see what Sir Martin has to say.
+Although, I can't seem to shake off this feeling that there is something more that can be done.
+I don't think I am completely happy with the changes 😕 Let's see what Sir Martin has to say.
 <br><br>

 <center>